johnnyferns14/milestone-project-3-recipe/README.md

         5. As a first time visitor, I want to be able to easily login and logout from the site.
             - The login and logout process is very simple.
 To log in, the user has to only enter their registered email id and password and click on the login button.
 To logout, they just need to click on the 'Logout' link on the navigation page which is visible only once logged in.

+        6. As a first time user, I want to be able to use the website on all devices.
+            - The website is responsive on all devices.
+The elements on the page adjust/resize automatically on different devices.

     -   #### Returning Visitor Goals